clauderic/react-infinite-calendar/README.md

 Dependencies
 ------------
 React Infinite Calendar has very few dependencies.
 It relies on [`react-tiny-virtual-list`](https://github.com/clauderic/react-tiny-virtual-list) for virtualization and [`date-fns`](https://github.com/date-fns/date-fns) for handling date manipulation.
 It also uses [recompose](https://github.com/acdlite/recompose) for extending the default functionality.
-It also has the following peerDependencies: [`react`](https://www.npmjs.com/package/react), and [`react-addons-css-transition-group`](https://www.npmjs.com/package/react-addons-css-transition-group).
+It also has the following peerDependency: [`react`](https://www.npmjs.com/package/react).

 Reporting Issues
 ----------------